HOW TO HELP YOUR GRADUATE CREATE HIS OR HER OWN PATH

 Make a list of all the steps needed to get to the ideal career role.
 This will be your grad’s ‘path’.
 Once you have that path detailed, she can figure out what needs to happen to achieve each step–whether it’s getting resumes printed and sent out, enrolling in another course, or doing some heavy researching.

-Whatever the path, download the FREE Graduate Path Worksheets here to help you map it out!
+Whatever the path, click the image below to download the FREE Graduate Path Worksheets to help you map it out!

 Did you find this guide helpful?
 I sure wish I’d had some guidance at that age!!